 Bethlehem Slip and Fall Lawyers

-This defense can pose a real challenge when it comes to securing compensation, so let’s examine it in brief to understand how it works.
-By learning about the basics, you’ll get a sense for how an attorney can overcome the defense.
+This defense can pose a real challenge when it comes to securing compensation, so let’s examine it, in brief, to understand how it works.
+By learning about the basics, you’ll get a sense of how an attorney can overcome the defense.

 Existence of a Known or Obvious Hazard is a Complete Defense to Liability

 Slip and fall liability is a subcategory of premises liability — stated simply, the defendant property owner (or possessor) can be held liable for failing to exercise due care, and thereby exposing others to an unreasonable risk of harm.
 For example, if you’re eating at a restaurant, and you slip and fall on the way to the bathroom due to a large spill on the floor, then you could potentially sue and recover damages.
 The defendant’s failure to inspect the floors and clean the spill would likely constitute negligence.